 The original Religious Socialism was founded by John Cort, a long time Christian Socialist writer and activist as well as co-chair of the Religion and Socialism Commission of Democratic Socialists of America (DSA).
 The publication was originally structured as a printed newsletter in 1977 and was in circulation for more than thirty years.

 The new RS is a work in progress.
 We invite you to join us in making it useful both to people of faith within DSA and to the wider religious left.
 Be sure to like us on Facebook, follow us on Twitter and contribute by sending short essays, commentary and articles of interest to via email: religioussocialismdsausa(a)gmail.com

-Check back every Wednesday for our latest posts.
+Check back every week for a new post.

 Maxine Phillips is a former co-editor of the print edition of "Religious Socialism" and current volunteer editor of "Democratic Left."
 She has been an active member of Judson Memorial Church in New York City for more than forty years.

 Rev. Lara Hoke

 is the minister of the First Church Unitarian in Littleton, Massachusetts.
 She believes, as Mahatma Gandhi said, "Those who say religion has nothing to do with politics do not know what religion is."
 Lara discovered DSA when she was a student at Harvard Divinity School, taking a course with Cornel West.
 She is co-managing our Facebook page

 and our Twitter account